cavaglieridomenico/utils/README.md

 # Collection of Frontend Dev Utilities

-- Low-level abstraction functions, written in JavaScript.
+- Low-level abstraction functions, written in JavaScript or TypeScript with tests.
 - Original HTMLElement with related functions for DOM manipulation.

 ## :pushpin: Requirements